TomH131/cafe-fuencarral/README.md

 ### Colour scheme

 The two colours chosen for this website are dark red and gold, which nicely reflect the colours of the Spanish flag.
 A background image in the main section of every page also gives the website a more Spanish feel.
+The gold colour has been made slightly opaque so it is less intense and that way the Spanish themed background image comes through.

 ### Navigation